4itor/netnook.app/README.md

 - M : add separator after selected
 - X : delete selected item

-## Help and edit mode behavior

-- Help popup and edit mode are mutually exclusive
-- While edit mode is active, help icon and help shortcut are disabled

 ## Run locally

 Open index.html in a browser, or serve the folder with any static file server.